vigna/MMPHF-Experiments/README.md

 Hashing](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ESA.2023.46)”.
 It contains updated code, including Rust implementation of the LCP-based functions and a fix to the Java experiments.
-If you're looking for advice on the choice of a MMPHF, the results in the paper are somewhat misleading for three main reasons:
+If you're looking for advice on the choice of a MMPHF, the results in the paper are misleading for three main reasons:

 - An “apples-and-oranges” problem: the experiments tested an implementation of